Stimulator/FlinkWindow/README.md

 and later receving the data on FlinkKafkaConsumer.
 Applying Flink Sliding Window to check the outcome.

 There are different Data Collectors that are used for testing purpose.
-Some Data Collectors are used directly onto Flink Window without usage of Kafka as to check if it is giving outcome that we needed.
+Some Data Collectors are used directly onto Flink Window without usage of Kafka directly, as to check if it is giving outcome that we needed.